 A slipped disc can cause severe back pain due to a problem with one of the discs connecting the vertebrae in your spine.
 A slipped disc in the back is also known as a prolapsed disc or a herniated disc.

-The vertebrae in your spine are linked together by discs, which contain soft, cushioning tissues.
+The vertebrae in your spine are separated by discs, which contain soft, cushioning tissues.
+Each disc has a hard outer shell and a soft tissue centre, and they help to keep the spine flexible.
 If there’s a weakness in a disc’s outer shell, tissues can bulge out, pushing against a spinal nerve.
+There may also be inflammation and swelling which can put pressure on a spinal nerve.
 This can trigger severe back pain, often lower back pain.

-Usually, the painful symptoms of a slipped disc will gradually improve over a few weeks.
+Usually, the painful symptoms of a slipped disc will gradually improve over a few weeks with rest, gentle exercise and some painkillers.
 However, if the pain continues and is affecting your daily life, your GP may recommend treatment.